redislabs-training/dockerized-redis-cluster/sentinel/readme.md

 ## Start OSS cluster

-First create a three node cluster either by following the docker-compose instructions or using the shell script provided in the root of the repo.
-Both are documented in the repo's readme.
+First create a three node cluster using the create cluster script.
+This will create and use a 'redisclusternet' docker network that will also use when running sentinel.

 ```
 ./create_cluster.sh 3 1